adamwlev/adamwlev.github.io/_posts/2016-9-26-Topics-Tweeted-About-Rio-Olympics.md

 ## Conclusion

-I learned a lot from this two week project and am grateful for the experience.
+I learned a lot during this two week project and am grateful for the experience.
 In the future, if I encounter MongoDB, unsupervised learning, or Flask related problems, I will draw from my experience with this project.

 You can find a repo with all the code for this project [here](https://github.com/adamwlev/Twitter-Topic-Modeling).
 Thank you for reading.